 It can be as simple as learning their preferred content style and adapting courses to suit their preferences, so it's more engaging and maximises learning outcomes.

-These approaches create consistency but also help you as an employer to overcome any challenges or resistance you face from employees when introducing e-learning to your organisation.
-You can learn more about how to promote training courses for your employees here.
+These approaches create consistency but also help you as an employer to overcome any challenges or resistance you face from employees when introducing training and e-learning to your organisation.

 The potential challenges you could face with e-learning